-A fungal culture is used to find out whether
+A fungal culture is a test to find a fungus that can cause an infection.

 Why It Is Done

 Fungal growth is present, and the type of fungus is identified.
 Your treatment may depend on the type of fungus present.

 What To Think About